 This trail mix is actually just my copycat recipe of the Trader Joe’s Omega 3 Trail mix.
 Depending on your time, you can easily buy the store-bought version if you don’t want to make it yourself (thought it takes very little time once you have the ingredients on hand).

-EASY FRIENDSGIVING IDEAS FOR FOOD
+FRIENDSGIVING FOOD IDEAS

 - 6 oz. goat cheese mix w. a dash of milk and fresh herbs